 The Large Intestine is our main elimination organ, and one of our primary “detox” organs.
 Therefore, fall is an ideal time to “clean out the closet” and work on clearing oneself of both physical and mental toxicities.
 Anyone who struggles with constipation can tell you how “toxic” they start to feel after only a few days without pooping!

-Consider attempting a good 4-6 week detox diet this fall, such as this one.
+Consider attempting a good 4-6 week detox diet this fall.
 Or simply remove the top inflammatory foods for a while, and give your body (and gut) a rest!
 These include removal of gluten, dairy, alcohol, sugar and fruit juices, and conventionally grown produce and meats.